 Venous malformations can be painful, mainly when knocked or a clot has formed.
 Regular pain relief such as ibuprofen and paracetamol are usually enough to deal with the discomfort, but stronger medicines can be prescribed if needed.

 We advise children and young people to avoid contact sports if possible, to minimise the risk of damaging the venous malformation.
 However, depending on its location, some sport may be possible.
-Please discuss this with your doctor.
+Please discuss this with the child doctor.

-You may notice that your child bruises more easily around the venous malformation.
+Parents may notice that the child bruises more easily around the venous malformation.
 The mark may look larger than a normal bruise and feel lumpier.
 This is a collection of blood under the skin, which will fade and disappear in time, although probably taking a bit longer than a bruise to go away completely.

 Venous malformations can become infected.
 Signs of infection include discomfort, swelling and redness, and the mark will feel hotter than the surrounding skin.
-If you suspect infection, please see your family doctor (GP) as your child may need a course of antibiotics.
+If you suspect infection, please see the the child's family doctor (GP) as the child may need a course of antibiotics.